-- (1) The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services. - (2) The net income from the operation of a business or profession.
+(1)The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services;

+(2)The net income from the operation of a business or profession.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
-An allowance for depreciation of assets used in a business or profession may be deducted, based on straight- line depreciation, as provided in Internal Revenue Service regulations.
-Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family. - (3) Interest, dividends, and other net income of any kind from real or personal property.
+An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
+Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family;

+(3)Interest, dividends, and other net income of any kind from real or personal property.
 Expenditures for amortization of capital indebtedness shall not be used as deductions in determining net income.
-An allowance for depreciation is permitted only as authorized in number 2 (above paragraph (b)(2) of this section.
+An allowance for depreciation is permitted only as authorized in paragraph (b)(2) of this section.
 Any withdrawal of cash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family.
-Where the family has net family assets in excess of \$5,000, annual income shall include the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD; - (4) The full amount of periodic amounts received from Social Security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts, including a lump-sum amount or prospective monthly amounts for the delayed start of a periodic amount (except as provided in number paragraph (c)(14) of Income Exclusions): this section); - (5) Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation, and severance pay (except as provided in number paragraph (c)(3) of Income Exclusions). this section): - (6) Welfare Assistance assistance payments. (i) Welfare assistance payments made under the Temporary Assistance for Needy Families (TANF) program are included in annual income only to the extent such payments: - (A) Qualify as assistance under the TANF program definition at 45 CFR 260.31; and - (B) Are not otherwise excluded from the calculation of annual income per 24 CFR 5.609(e) under paragraph (c) of this section.
+Where the family has net family assets in excess of \$ 5,000, annual income shall include the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD;

+(4) The full amount of periodic amounts received from Social Security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts, including a lump-sum amount or prospective monthly amounts for the delayed start of a periodic amount (except as provided in paragraph (c)(14) of this section);

+(5)Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay (except as provided in paragraph (c)(3) of this section);

+(6)Welfare assistance payments. (i) Welfare assistance payments made under the Temporary Assistance for Needy Families (TANF) program are included in annual income only to the extent such payments:

+(A)Qualify as assistance under the TANF program definition at 45 CFR 260.31; and

+(B)Are not otherwise excluded under paragraph (c) of this section.

-(ii) If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income shall consist of:
+(ii)If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income shall consist of:

-the(A)The amount of the allowance or grant exclusive of the amount specifically designated for shelter or utilities; plus the (B) The maximum amount that the welfare assistance agency could in fact allow the family for shelter and utilities.
-If the family's welfare assistance is ratably reduced from the standard of need by applying a percentage, the amount calculated under 24 CFR 5.609 this paragraph shall be the amount resulting from one application of the percentage.
+(A)The amount of the allowance or grant exclusive of the amount specifically designated for shelter or utilities; plus

+(B)The maximum amount that the welfare assistance agency could in fact allow the family for shelter and utilities.
+If the family's welfare assistance is ratably reduced from the standard of need by applying a percentage, the amount calculated under this paragraph shall be the amount resulting from one application of the percentage.